 Fair Housing and Student Living is a supplemental training course covering the unique fair housing challenges of student housing.
 It is intended to be taken along with or during the years between the Basics and Flash courses by all non-maintenance employees.

 3. What types of training should be included in an ongoing training program?

 Answer: To protect your company and your employees, fair housing training must be effective and be provided on a regular basis to all employees.
 Mere reminders to be consistent are no longer adequate to answer fair housing questions because the laws are becoming ever more complex.
 A fair housing training policy should cover the basics, and beyond the basics for both new and seasoned employees in your organization.
 Here are the various types of fair housing training to consider:

 Online training is the easiest way to train employees while also being cost-effective.
 This is the best method of providing immediate training for new hires, while also providing refresher training to employees each year.

 Webinar or virtual training has become more common during the age of social distancing.
-This training combines the easy of permitting employees to be anywhere, with the opportunity for employees to ask the trainer questions.
+The training combines the benefit of allowing employees to train from anywhere, with the opportunity for employees to ask the trainer questions.
 This is an excellent method for specific tropic training for employees or training concentrated on supervisors or policymakers.
 The length of this training should be limited to 90 minutes.
 We encourage this method to be used as an alternative to live training and as a supplement to online training.